 Enable External Links While Opening Excel Workbook

 When you have to open a workbook that contains external links then you’ll find the following message box.
 What you need to do is simply click on the Update option and the workbook will activate the external links within seconds.

-I hope, all of these methods mentioned above will now help you to apply them in your Excel spreadsheets when you have to find external links and references in the active workbook.
+I hope all of these methods mentioned above will help you to apply them in your Excel spreadsheets when you have to find external links and references in the active workbook.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.